Episodes • Episode

 Shadowing practice

-• Listen once straight through to hear how the speaker stays calm even while annoyed.
+• Listen once straight through to catch the overall rhythm and feeling.

 Practical, learner-friendly tips